What are short-term loans?

 Installment loans are often less than $2,500 and are available on a short-term basis with no collateral needed.
 These advances are usually backed by future income, such as a paycheck or other dividend, and are paid back in a set number of payments over a specific period of time.

-findinglending.com is not a lender and does not make credit decisions.
-FindingLending.com is a loan connecting service.
-We connect consumers who are looking for financial assistance with independent, third party lenders who may be able to provide a loan.
+FindingLending.com is not a lender and does not make credit decisions.
+FindingLending.com connects consumers who are looking for financial assistance with independent, third-party lenders who may be able to provide a loan.

 You begin by filling out the simple form.
-Your information is then shared with third party lenders who may make you a loan offer.
-You are under no obligation to accept the offer, but if you do, the lender will provide the instructions to do so.
-Every third party lender has their own terms and conditions.
-Please consult these before accepting the loan offer.
+Your information is then shared with third-party lenders who may make you a loan offer.
+You are under no obligation to accept the offer.
+Please consult their terms and conditions before accepting the loan offer.
 In particular, check for information on the APR, fees, renewal terms and consequences of non-payment.

 If you have any questions about your loan, please contact your lender.

 Does FindingLending.com charge a fee to connect consumers with independent, third-party lenders?